methodphoto/tablier/pricing.md

 ### Simple Cakes

-Vanilla or chocolate only, standard 3” height plain cakes.<br />

--  **Buttercream-iced cakes** and semi-naked cakes.
-From £35 for a 6” round, standard 3” height cake with message on a plain board (*serves 12–24*).<br />
-<span class="small">*Toppers, fruits, decorations, bespoke flavours, shaped cakes etc. charged extra.*</span>

 -  **Fondant-iced cakes**
-Standard 3” height, fondant-iced sponge cakes, with ribbon and message only on a plain board.
+Standard 3” height, fondant-iced sponge cakes, in vanilla or chocolate only, with ribbon and message only on a plain board.
-From £45 for a 6” round cake (*serves 12–24*).
+From £50 for a 6” round cake (*serves 12–24*).
 <span class="small">*Decorations, bespoke flavours, other shapes are charged extra.*</span>

 ### Extras